-A lot more people would purchase wine refrigeration systems if the people understood these systems better.
-The following questions are frequently asked by people who are wondering, “How does a wine cooler work”.
+A lot more people would purchase wine refrigeration systems if they understood these systems better.
+The following questions are frequently asked by people who are wondering, “How does a wine cooler work?”.

 Is a Thermoelectric Cooler better than a Compressor Powered Unit?